Jaromír Honzák Quartet

 David Dorůžka – guitar

-Lukasz Zyta – drums
+Roman Vícha – drums

-Jaromír Honzák – bass
+Jaromír Honzák – acoustic and electric bass

 David Dorůžka graduated from the Berklee College of Music in Boston.
 Active on the Prague jazz scene since age 14, he has received international acclaim for his work as a guitarist and composer.
 In 1995, at the age of 15 he received the Czech Jazz Society for the best jazz talent.
 While at Berklee, he received the Wayne Shorter and Jimi Hendrix awards, and in 2000 he was chosen by Pat Metheny as the only guitar player to gain a place at the prestigious masterclass led by Christian McBride in Aspen, Colorado.
 In 2002 he toured throughout Europe as a member of the „Swinging Europe“ big band led by Django Bates.
 He has recorded with K.Růžička Jr. (You Know What I Mean) and Jaromir Honzak (Earth Life).
 In 2003 David recorded his debut album „Hidden Paths“ in New York.
 He now lives in Paris.

-Bandleader, bassist and composer Jaromír Honzák graduated from the Conservatory of Teplice in 1982, and completed additional studies at the Berklee College of Music in Boston.
-He has performed with virtually all of the major figures of the Czech jazz scene and with many international artists such as Bill Hardman, Phil Wilson, Art Farmer, Victor Lewis, Amina Claudine Myers and Jorge Rossy.
+Jaromír co-founded the group Naima, which fast became one of the most significant Czech jazz groups of the 1980s.
+Throughout the years he has appeared with international artists such as Art Farmer, Phil Wilson, Don Friedman, Alan Praskin, Giovanni Basso, Amina Claudine Myers and Victor Lewis.
 He has performed at a number of international festivals including Sea Jazz Helsinki, Ingolstadter Jazztage, Leverkusener Jazztage, the Jazz Jamboree Warsaw, and the Montreal International Jazz Festival.